 Hi!
 We're Lisa and Erika; two sisters who love Keto and cocktails, but hate how sugared up and carb loaded they can be and wanted to find a way to fit them in our lifestyle.
-Our goal is to create Keto-friendly cocktails under 5 carbs so that you can sustain your Keto lifestyle and have some fun along the way.
+Our goal is to create Low carb/keto-friendly cocktails under 5 carbs so that you can sustain your healthy lifestyle and have some fun along the way.
 We take our booze very seriously and hope you will join us in our experiments!
 Cheers!

 Lisa & Erika

 Don’t derail your hard work with sugary cocktails and sweet wines.
 Traditional margaritas, mojitos, craft beers, and moscatos can have upwards of 30 carbs per drink!
 At home it’s pretty easy to ketofy these at home, where you have complete control.
 At a restaurant where you only have the good faith of your server, it can be tricky.
 You can order vodka or tequila with soda water or diet tonic when you're in a pinch for zero carbs.
 Boring, but fine.
 Dirty gin martinis with some olives are 1 carb and are delicious (and come with a snack!).
 You can keep stevia or monk fruit drops in your purse, ask the bartender to leave out the simple syrup, and take the sweetening into your own hands.
 If you are looking to drink wine, stick to the dry versions listed in the Keto Alcohol Guide.
 Reds, whites, Brut and Extra Brut rose' and sparkling wines are around 2-5 carbs per 5 oz.
 Resiling, moscatos, sweet reds, and liquers are all very high in sugar.
 Leave em and avoid a headache of regret.